mattwalo32/blackjack/DEVELOPMENT.md

 # Week Four (12/4 - 12/11)
 ### Graphics
 I mapped each card to a file path and got each card to be drawn as the user is dealt cards.
 I also added a lobby screen where it shows the names of players as the join the game.
 When the user presses space on this screen, the game starts.
 During the game if the user presses space at all, they will be returned to the starts screen.
+I updated the grphics to show the score of each player throughout the round.

 ### Threading
 One issue that I had was being able to forcibly stopping the game thread so that I could return to the lobby.
 I couldn't just modify the boolean tha the loop uses because that